docker/docs/machine/drivers/hyper-v.md

 ![Hyper-V manager](../img/hyperv-manager.png)

 Set up a new **external network switch** to use instead of DockerNAT network switch (for Moby), which is set up by default when you install Docker for Windows.
-(Or if you already have another network switch set up, you can use that one, but it must be an **external** switch)
+(Or if you already have another network switch set up, you can use that one, but it must be an **external** switch.)

 For this example, we created a virtual switch called `Primary Virtual Switch`.